maekitalo/cxxtools/doc/serialization-howto.markdown

 complex.

-Many serialization libraries support such things and cxxtools had also some support for it but since it was never perfect, slows down deserialization significantly and is rarely needed, the developers of cxxtools have decided to drop the support for it.
+Many serialization libraries support such things and cxxtools had also some support for it, but since it was never perfect, slows down deserialization significantly and is rarely needed, the developers of cxxtools have decided to drop the support for it.